Selena-JM/AdaptedCello_java_en/README.md

 Note that some of the modifications may not have been needed at the end, but it works as is.

 To use this app there are 2 ways :
 You have to create a folder named "cello_results" inside the folder where you cloned this repository.
-For example if you named you project Project1 and cloned this repository inside the folder, create the folder cello_results inside Project1 :
+For example if you named you project Project1 and cloned this repository inside the folder, create the folder cello_results inside Project1.

-Project1 -> cello (this repository cloned)

-         -> cello_results
 1) Web application
 - Run the following in a git bash window
    ```